Top Referrers to www.JobsBlog.ie:

 Domain name: JobsBlog.ie

 DomainRegistry.ie are the people to talk to about getting the domain name registered in Ireland.
-There are a lot of options to choose from, and people there are friendly and will explain you what are your options, and how to go about them.
+There are a lot of options to choose from, and people there are friendly and will explain to you what are your options, and how to go about them.

 Blog Engine: WordPress.org

-Why did I choose the WordPress.org?
+Why did I choose WordPress.org?
 Simply because it seems to be the most used.
 Free to use, and a lot of customisations available.

 I visited web sites of the three most known (to me) web hosting companies to compare packages and prices.
 Hosting365 seamed expensive, Digiweb.ie would not install WordPress.org for you, and the pricing was a bit complex.
 Blacknight.ie had a Blog Hosting package offer on their front page.
 Transparent pricing, ordered via the web site yesterday late in the evening.

 I made an order on Blacknight.ie in the late evening, called them today at 10AM to ask what is the next step, they asked for the credit card details, and I pad over the phone.
 They processed the order and requested the documentation regarding the Irish domain registration.
-I faxed it to them, they have sent it to the IEDR.ie, some 2 hours later a email from IEDR came to inform me that my request for the domain name JobsBlog.ie has been approved.
+I faxed it to them, they have sent it to the IEDR.ie, some 2 hours later an email from IEDR came to inform me that my request for the domain name JobsBlog.ie has been approved.
 In the next refresh of the DNS (noon and 5 PM Monday to Friday) my web site www.JobsBlog.ie is alive and well on the Internet!

 It took me some time to install WordPress.org myself – via the interface provided by the Admin panel from Blacknight.ie.
 I did have to uninstall it, delete the database, install again, and repeat it for a few times to get it done right.
 It took 15 minutes only really.
 It’s all clicking on the buttons called Install and Uninstall really.